green255/docker-compose-laravel/README.md

 1. Have [Docker installed](https://docs.docker.com/docker-for-mac/install/) and running
 2. Clone this repo into your project's directory ```git clone https://github.com/green255/docker-compose-laravel.git --branch php7-4 <my project dir>```
 3. Ensure that the docker environment variables (<project root>/setup.env) are correct for your setup.
+4. Perform a find & replace of the string "your.domain" with the domain for this project in **docker-compose.yml** and within the entire **dockerfiles** directory

 ### Incorporating Project's Code
 Before following either of the subsequent paths you will need to run the following: